pranathi-cola/Text-Classification/Report.md

 ## 1. Introduction

-The goal of this project is to build and compare binary text classification models on the **Disaster Tweets dataset**, which exhibits significant class imbalance (majority non‑disaster, minority disaster).
+The goal of this project is to build and compare binary text classification models on the **Disaster Tweets** dataset, which exhibits significant class imbalance (majority non‑disaster, minority disaster).
 Class imbalance often causes models to be biased toward the majority class, leading to poor recall for the minority class – a critical issue when detecting real disasters.

-We implement three classifiers: Logistic Regression, Naive Bayes, and Linear SVM.
+We implement three classifiers: **Logistic Regression**, **Random Forest**, and a **Neural Network with a fixed architecture** (64→32→16).
 For each, we evaluate performance **without** imbalance handling, then apply **two different techniques**: class weighting (or random oversampling) and SMOTE.
 Performance is measured using accuracy, precision, recall, F1‑score, ROC‑AUC, PR‑AUC, and confusion matrices.

 ---

 ## 2. Dataset Description

 The dataset is sourced from Kaggle: [Disaster Tweets](https://www.kaggle.com/datasets/vstepanenko/disaster-tweets).
 It contains **11,370 tweets**, each labeled as:

 - **0** – Non‑disaster tweet
 - **1** – Real disaster tweet

 **Class distribution:**

 - Non‑disaster: 9,256 (81.4%)
 - Disaster: 2,114 (18.6%)